Jen-Harris/cv/README.md

 # WIP
-# Jennifer Harris - CV
+# Jen Harris - CV

 _*Web Developer and aspiring UX designer passionate about building useable and beautiful products built to a high quality.*_